 Exit counseling is similar to the entrance counseling you received when you first completed your master promissory note.
+Students will use the FSA ID and password to access the system.
 This learning opportunity provides information about your rights and responsibilities as a borrower, including information about various repayment plans and deferment or forbearance options that may be available to you if you are unable to make a payment

-Student Services
+Student Affairs